Our staff has put together the following list of frequently asked questions.

 Will I be required to take supplements or prescriptions?

 Each plan is individualized to address the specific needs and goals of each patient.
-You are not required to take any supplements or prescriptions when working with Dr. Burden.
+You are not required to take any supplements or prescriptions when working with our clinical team.

 Will I need to buy meal replacements for your programs?